chris-thorpe3db/portfolio/README.md

 # Chris Thorpe Portfolio
-This is my personal portfolio built on Gatsby.JS and hosted on Google Firebase.
+This is my personal portfolio built on Gatsby.JS and hosted on Netlify.

 ## Prerequisites
  - Node.JS